-Abbey Road in London the most famous crosswalk in the world otherwise known to fans as the Beatle Crosswalk.
+Abbey Road in London is the most famous crosswalk in the world otherwise known to fans as the Beatle’s Crosswalk featured on the Abbey Road Album of 1969.
 I am old and admit to being a massive Beatles fan when I was younger but I missed out on the hype and the beginnings because – well because I’m not that old.

 As a teenager I collected all things Beatle, by that time, of course, they had aged and split up and yet were still iconic for almost all generations.
 I worked at a record store as a teenager and had always felt that one day I would visit Abbey Road Studios and see that famous Abbey Road London location.

 Abbey Road, London postcode

 Abbey Road in London is best known for its recording studios – and for The Beatles Abbey Road album that took its name from the address.
 The album’s iconic cover photograph shows the band members on a zebra crossing in Abbey Road.